-Art.
-5.11 - storage time tests
+art.
+5.12 - storage time tests

-The assignments, their completion and the work assessed in the written tests will be kept for a period of one year following the assessment.
+- 1. The assignments, their completion and the work assessed in the written tests will be kept for a period of two years following the assessment. - The graduation work and the assessment of this will be kept for a period of seven years after this assessment.

 art.
-5.12 - exemption
+5.13 - exemption